 Art camps are facilitated by Museum staff and professional visiting artists.
 The camps are taught in small, informal groups to foster the child’s creativity, personal growth, and interest in the arts.
-Additionally, the camps provide children with exposure to a museum setting, as well as ample opportunities to work with a variety of artistic media.
+Additionally, the camps provide children with ample opportunities to work with a variety of artistic media.

 Art camp dates and themes are announced every year in March.

-Use the button below to register your kids for this year's camps.
+Use the button below to register your friends and family for this year's camps.

 Lectures & Workshops